aesthytik/redux-thunk-example/README.md

 ### Fetching data from an API

 Now onto our application.
-All of the above code examples were just dummy examples.
+All of the above code examples were just examples.
 We will dive into the code of our application and I will put here (almost) all the code of the app.
 Also a github repo will be available at the end of the article.

 Our app will fetch (asynchronously) data that is retrieved by an API (we will assume the API is already built, deployed and working properly) and then display the fetched data.

-As an API, we will use TVmaze's public API and we will fetch all the shows they aired.
+As an API, we will use TVmaze's public API and we will fetch all the shows they have aired.
 Then, the app will display all the shows, toghether with their rating and premiere date.

 **Designing our state**

 In order for this application to work properly, our state needs to have 3 properties: `isLoading`, `hasError` and `items`.
-Normally you'll think that this means we'll also have 3 actions, so 3 action creators, but we won't.
-We need a 4th action creator which will call the other 3 action creators based on the status or our request to the API.
+So we will have 3 action creators and an extra action creator where we will fetch the data and call the other 3 action creators based on the status or our request to the API.

 **Action creators**